-We identified a parsimonious set of three outcome measures based on a combination of theory and exploratory factor analyses (see Appendix Table 1).2 The first outcome, which we call Self-Efficacy in Math (10 items), is a variation on well-known constructs related to students' effort, initiative, and perception that they can complete tasks.
-In other datasets focused on elementary students, academic self-efficacy is correlated with math achievement around 0.21 (Multon, Brown, & Lent, 1991), which is quite close to the correlation we find between Self-Efficacy in Math and the two math test scores (r = 0.25 and 0.22; see Table 1).
-These similarities provide important validity evidence for our construct.
+We identified a parsimonious set of three outcome measures based on a combination of theory and exploratory factor analyses (see Appendix Table 1).3 The first outcome, which we call Self-Efficacy in Math (10 items), is a variation on well-known constructs related to students' effort, initiative, and perception that they can complete tasks.
 The second related outcome measure is Happiness in Class (5 items), which was collected in the second and third years of the study.
 Exploratory factor analyses suggested that these items clustered together with those from Self-Efficacy in Math to form a single construct.
 However, post-hoc review of these items against the psychology literature from which they were derived suggests that they can be divided into a separate domain.
 As above, this measure is a school-specific version of well-known scales that capture students' affect and enjoyment (Diener, 2000).
-Both Self-Efficacy in Math and Happiness in Class have relatively high internal consistency reliabilities (0.76 and 0.82, respectively) that are similar to those of self-reported attitudes and behaviors explored in other studies (Duckworth
+Both Self-Efficacy in Math and Happiness in Class have relatively high internal consistency reliabilities (0.76 and 0.82, respectively) that are similar to those of self-reported attitudes and behaviors explored in other studies (Duckworth et al., 2007; John & Srivastava, 1999; Tsukayama et al., 2013).
+Further, self-reported measures of similar constructs have been linked to long-term outcomes, including academic engagement and earnings in adulthood, even conditioning on cognitive ability (King, McInerney, Ganotice, & Villarosa, 2015; Lyubomirsky, King, & Diener, 2005).